Smoked salmon is one of the great joys of life!

 The Basics of Cold Smoked Salmon

-What Salmon Should I Use For Cold Smoking?
+What Type Salmon Should I Use For Cold Smoking?

 Choosing your salmon is very important.
 There are plenty of different kinds of salmon out there, but what one is right for smoking?

-Now you know you should be using frozen salmon, what kind of salmon should you use?
-There are different kinds out there, and each different kind has different oil levels.
-You will get a better smoke out of salmon wit a higher oil content.
+Each different type of salmon has different oil levels.
+You will get a better smoke out of salmon with a higher oil content.

 How Do I Prepare Salmon For Cold Smoking?